-You’re probably not loosing any sleep over the particularities of the UK car market.
-Surely, that’s for the better – when it comes to buying a car, there are more urgent and important things to worry about.
+The UK car market has been in a bit of a crisis of lately.
+You’re probably not loosing any sleep over that – and surely, that’s for the better.
+When it comes to buying a car, there are more urgent and important things to worry about.
 At the same time, it can’t help to stay up to date on the latest developments.
 It may even help you save money on your next vehicle.

 After all, the development of the UK car market as a whole is closely related to your car finance options and the price you’ll eventually have to pay.
 Which is why we’ve put together a few key facts to give you a better impression of where the car market is at today – and where it might be headed.